SceneView/sceneview.github.io/api/sceneview-android/arsceneview/arsceneview/io.github.sceneview.ar.scene/-plane-renderer/material-instance.md

 [androidJvm]\
 var [materialInstance](material-instance.md): MaterialInstance? = null

-Returns default material instance used to render the planes.
+Default material instance used to render the planes.